 A priced menu of Balinese, Indonesian, Asian, western, children’s and vegetarian dishes; Indonesian and Chinese set meals; barbecue menus; wines and cocktails.
 Daily breakfast is included in the daily rate.

 WiFi internet access; telephone landline for local and international calls (on guest account); office fax and printer available for guest use.

 Satellite channel TVs, DVD players in all bedrooms; iPod docks.

 Shared with the other Dea estate villas is a professional air-conditioned gym with recumbent cycle, treadmill, weight station and Power plate; 2 bicycles.

 Dea Villas is exceptionally well equipped for families.
-Facilities include a children’s playground with swings, slides, sandpit and Wendy house.
+Facilities include a children’s playground with swings, slides, and sandpit.

 Dedicated air-conditioned Dea Spa – shared with all 4 Dea villas – with massage beds, large traditional sauna, and Whirlpool-style outdoor bathtub; a comprehensive spa menu (extra costs apply).

 A car and driver is available for up to 8 hours at a special daily rate of US$ 35++ (excluding petrol).